Appliances Direct

 Sleep mode

 There’s nothing worse than not being able to sleep because it’s too hot.
 An air conditioner with sleep mode reduces noise levels so that you can enjoy an uninterrupted cool night’s sleep.
+Many units including the portable electriQ Eco Series also dim the lights on the control panel.

 Timer